vintagetoolpatch/vintagetoolpatch.github.io/_posts/2022-09-11-making-notebooks-by-hand.md

 In addition to a basic notebook, you might consider a few upgrades!

-* Glue a bookmark ribbon to the spine as you glue the ends of the registers together.
+* Glue a bookmark ribbon to the spine as you glue the ends of the signatures together.
 * Instead of cloth, you can use thin planks of hardwood for covers.
 You can glue the end pages directly to the boards.
 Finish the outside and edges of the boards before you glue them on, but don't finish the inside to allow the glue to bind.
 * An elastic band to hold your notebook closed.
 Either sew it to the back like a Moleskine notebook, or have a removable band.
 * A pencil, eraser, and/or pen can be held in place via [a pen loop][5].